-DOING THINGS RIGHT IN THE POWDER RIVER BASIN By Kayla Shockley, Kimberly Ip, and Gina Wagner

-The Powder River Basin (PRB) stretches from southeast Montana to northeast Wyoming within the northern Great Plains.
-Its rolling green grass and sage-covered plains serve as both a topographic drainage and geologic structural basin.
-The Basin is bordered by the Bighorn Mountains to the west and Black Hills Uplift to the east.
-To the south, it is framed by the Casper Arch, Laramie Mountains, and Hartville Uplift.
-In addition to being an important ecological treasure, the Basin is rich in important resources like coal, crude oil, and natural gas.
-PRB has been experiencing a resurgence in oil and gas production due to advances in horizontal drilling and hydraulic fracturing.
+DOING THINGS RIGHT IN THE POWDER RIVER BASIN By Kayla Shockley, Kimberly Ip, and Gina Wagner The Powder River Basin (PRB) stretches from southeast Given the schedule and cost restraints associated with their Montana to northeast Wyoming within the northern Great projects, it seems counterintuitive that an oil and gas company Plains.
+Its rolling green grass and sage-covered plains serve would focus so much of their attention on environmental as both a topographic drainage and geologic structural basin. concerns.
+And yet, that's exactly what Thunder Creek is doing.
+The Basin is bordered by the Bighorn Mountains to the west Over the years, Thunder Creek has developed its own system of and Black Hills Uplift to the east.
+To the south, it is framed by best practices in order to protect natural and cultural resources the Casper Arch, Laramie Mountains, and Hartville Uplift.
+In and water systems.
+Why?
+Because they have learned that addition to being an important ecological treasure, the Basin is proactively doing things the right way best serves clients, the community, stakeholders, and the environment in the long run. rich in important resources like coal, crude oil, and natural gas.
+Here's how: PRB has been experiencing a resurgence in oil and gas POWDER RIVER BASIN SYSTEM AND PROJECT SCOPE The Thunder Creek pipeline gathering system covers nearly the entire PRB.
+The PRB is drained by two major systemsthe Powder River drainage basin, which flows generally north production due to advances in horizontal drilling and hydraulic fracturing.
 These technological advances have made it a popular spot for companies to enter.
 The challenge for oil and gas companies is meeting the demand while also considering landowners, the environment, state and federal agency requirements, and a constantly changing regulatory landscape.